billkarsh/Alignment_Projects/00_DOC/method_overview.md

 	* All the images for a layer should be grouped together in a layout file.
 	* Listed Z's should never decrease.
 	* Z's need not be contiguous: we will automatically match across gaps.
-* TileID is a non-negative 32-bit integer and is unique within its layer.
+* TileID is a non-negative signed 32-bit integer and is unique within its layer.
 	* `Tip: ID's can be anything, but assigning, say, col*1000+row, makes navigating easier`.
 * Components of affine with 2D order like this:
 	* `.[ [a00 a01 a02]`